Elucidating the solution space of extended reverse-time SDE for diffusion models: Implementation Details

-\subsection{CODE IMPLEMENTATION}
+\subsection{Code Implementation}

-Our code is available at \href{https://github.com/QinpengCui/ER-SDE-Solver}{https://github.com/QinpengCui/ER-SDE-Solver}, which is implemented with PyTorch.
+Our code is available in the supplementary material, which is implemented with PyTorch.
 The implementation code for the pretrained model EDM is accessible at \href{https://github.com/NVlabs/edm}{https://github.com/NVlabs/edm}.
 The implementation code for the pretrained model Guided-diffusion is accessible at \href{https://github.com/openai/guided-diffusion}{https://github.com/openai/guided-diffusion} and the code license is MIT License.

-\section{EXPERIMENT DETAILS}
+\section{Experiment Details}

 We list all the experimental details and experimental results in this section.